SpeedyWeather/SpeedyWeather.jl/docs/src/grids.md

 the equator than there are latitude rings between the poles.
 This is a desirable for truncation as this matches the distances too, ``2\pi`` around the Equator versus ``\pi`` between the poles. ``N_\varphi = 6, N_\theta = 2`` or ``N_\varphi = 8, N_\theta = 3`` are other possible choices for this, but also more complicated.
-See Górski, 2004[^1] for further examples and visulations of these grids.
+See Górski, 2004[^1] for further examples and visualisations of these grids.

 We call the ``N_\varphi = 4, N_\theta = 1`` HEALPix grid the OctaHEALPix grid, which combines the equal-area
 property of the HEALPix grids with the octahedron that's also used in the `OctahedralGaussianGrid` or the